Lailloken/Lailloken-UI/README.md

   - sends key-presses to copy item-info, or activate chat-commands and in-game searches

-  - reads the screen for context-sensitivity to adapt the tool's behavior: it searches for open UIs (e.g. inventory, stash), `but it never reads/checks game-related values or bars`
+  - checks screen-content for context-sensitivity to adapt the tool's behavior: it searches for open UIs (e.g. inventory, stash), `but it never reads/checks game-related values or bars`

+  - reads on-screen text `on key-press` to summarize the information and display it in customizable tooltips

 - **FAQ: has GGG approved this / can I be banned?**